SteffenKn/WS2801-alexa/README.md

 ## Configuration

 The config can be specified when initializing the AlexaDeviceHandler.
-If no config was specified or if the repository is used, the defaultConfig which is stored [here](./src/config/config.ts).
+If no config is specified or the repository is used, the defaultConfig is used, which is stored [here](./src/config/config.ts).

 ### Sinric Pro

-Before the configuration can be done, a Sinric Pro device must be created.
+Before the configuration can be filled in, a Sinric Pro device must be created.

 1. Open [Sinric Pro](https://sinric.pro/).
 2. Login